yetisoftworks/MeshyDB.SDK-docs/docs/users/changing_password.rst

       |parameters|

       tenant : :type:`string`, :required:`required`
          Indicates which tenant data to use.
-If not provided, it will use the configured default. accountName : :type:`string`, :required:`required`
+If not provided, the system will assume to use the default client. accountName : :type:`string`, :required:`required`
          Indicates which account you are connecting for authentication. publicKey : :type:`string`, :required:`required`
          Public accessor for application.
       username : :type:`string`, :required:`required`
-         User name.
+         Unique identifier for user or device.
       password : :type:`string`, :required:`required`
-         User password.
-      previousPassword : :type:`string`, :required:`required`
+         User secret credentials for login.
+When anonymous it is static as nopassword. previousPassword : :type:`string`, :required:`required`
-        Previous password of user.
+        Previous user secret credentials for login.
       newPassword : :type:`string`, :required:`required`
-        New password of user.
+        New user secret credentials for login.

    .. group-tab:: NodeJS